tango-controls/rfc/4/README.md

   representation.
 It MUST comply to [`printf`](http://man7.org/linux/man-pages/man3/printf.3.html) format string specification,
-* *min value*, describing the minimum value of Attribute's *read value*.
+* *min value*, describing the minimum value of Attribute's *set value*.
-  It MUST be a vaild numerical value.
   It MUST be defined only for Attributes with numerical *data type*.
   It MUST be defined only for writable Attributes.
+  If defined:
-  It MUST be lower than *max value*,
+  it MUST be a valid numerical value, it MUST be lower than *max value* (if specified),
-* *max value*, describing the maximum value of Attribute's *read value*.
+* *max value*, describing the maximum value of Attribute's *set value*.
-  It MUST be a vaild numerical value.
   It MUST be defined only for Attributes with numerical *data type*.
   It MUST be defined only for writable Attributes.
+  If defined:
-  It MUST be greater than *max value*.
+  it MUST be a valid numerical value, it MUST be greater than *min value* (if specified).

 Properties for alarming purposes:
 * *min alarm*, describing the threshold value of Attribute's *read value* below which the attribute is considered as having alarm *quality*.
-  It MUST be a vaild numerical value.
   It MUST be defined only for Attributes with numerical *data type*.
+  If defined:
-  It MUST be lower than *max alarm*,
+  it MUST be a valid numerical value, it MUST be lower than *max alarm* (if specified),
 * max alarm*, describing the threshold value of Attribute's *read value* above which the attribute is considered as having alarm *quality*.
-  It MUST be a vaild numerical value.
   It MUST be defined only for Attributes with numerical *data type*.
+  If defined:
-  It MUST be greater than *min alarm*,
+  it MUST be a valid numerical value, it MUST be greater than *min alarm* (if specified),
 * *min warning*, is deprecated,
 * *max warning*, is deprecated,
 * *delta val*, describing the maximum difference between Attribute's *read value* and *set value* after *delta t* time period, above which the attribute is considered as having alarm *quality*.
   It MUST be defined only for writable Attributes,
-* *delta t*, describing the time period after which the difference between *read value* and *set value* must be lower than *delta val*.
+* *delta t*, describing the time period (in milliseconds) after which the difference between *read value* and *set value* must be lower than *delta val*.
 Otherwise the attribute is considered as having alarm *quality*.
   It MUST be defined only for writable Attributes,
   It MUST be defined if *delta val* is also defined.

 Properties for event reporting purposes:
-* *rel change*, *abs change*, *archive rel chagne*, *archive abs chagne*, describing the threshold values for relative and absolute change in Attribute's *read value* above which a *CHANGE* event or *ARCHIVE* event MUST be reported.
+* *rel change*, *abs change*, *archive rel change*, *archive abs change*, describing the threshold values for relative and absolute change in Attribute's *read value* above which a *CHANGE* event or *ARCHIVE* event MUST be reported.